Azure/azure-sdk-for-js/sessionmanager.md

 ## Introduction

 Sessions allow a user to logically subdivide a queue or subscription into multiple smaller queues.
-This is useful for customers that would like to allow for **many** smaller streams of messages within a single queue or subscription.
+This is useful for users that would like to allow for **many** smaller streams of messages within a single queue or subscription.